-As soon as I realized, as usual, just how right Rick was, I told me beloved husband Bobby, about my revelation.
+Soon I realized, as usual, just how right Rick was, I told my beloved husband Bobby, about my revelation.
 He too, thought I was nuts, but has finally come around to be somewhat of a weed believer.

 The war on weeds must come to an end, fellow homesteaders.
 Mother Nature does not allow plants to grow in a vacuum.
 The growth of any weed is simply nature’s way of using soil that has been depleted of all or most of its nutrient-rich soil, and replacing it.

 After a wildfire or the clear-cutting of an area, what is the first thing you see pop back up on the land?
 Weeds!

 The tenacious and strong wild “plants” actually enhance the soil and help churn it into ground that is suitable for growing – while breaking up dirt that is too compact to permit crops to grow.